Hormone Replacement Therapy for Perimenopause – A Complete Guide

 - Metabolic balance

-Because the issue is variability rather than total hormone loss, treatment during perimenopause often looks different than treatment after menopause.
+Because the issue is variability rather than total hormone loss, hormone replacement therapy for perimenopause is approached differently than hormone therapy after menopause.

 What Is Hormone Replacement Therapy in Perimenopause?

-Hormone Replacement Therapy during perimenopause focuses on supporting hormonal balance, not overriding the body’s natural transition.
+Hormone replacement therapy for perimenopause focuses on supporting hormonal balance rather than overriding the body’s natural transition.

 HRT may include bioidentical hormones that are molecularly identical to those produced by the body.
 The goal is to minimize extreme hormone fluctuations and enhance day-to-day functioning.
 HRT is typically considered when symptoms persist despite lifestyle and nutritional support.